izbuzz/index/blogs/websetup.md

 use actual static site generators instead.

 * For one, the nav bar is duplicated in every single file.
 There like 6-7 files I have to edit manually
-* The indexing is just not clean, with two scripts needed
+* The indexing is just not clean, duplicate logic is used to index the two types
 * Actual templates will be awesome, especially since there are actual templating languages like nunjucks or liquid

 Wit regards to templates, right now the indexing scripts are absolute